mehul4mak/fastapi-ml/src/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-The model created by Thang Nguyen-Duc (ThangND34)
+The model created by Mehul Kumawat

 Model use `RandomForestClassifier` from `sklearn.model.RandomForestClassifier` for classification tasks.